-This was another MUST SEE!
+This was another MUST-SEE!
 It’s about a 45-minute drive outside of Santa Fe and you will need to take a shuttle to the visitor center.
 (The shuttle is free).
 We walked about a total of 3 miles to see the cave dwellings.
 You can actually enter many of the cave dwellings (they have ladders) and check them out.

 One of the things that really stuck out for me was the pueblo dwellings (ruins).
 You can see the sense of community that these Indian tribes lived with.
 I am a firm believer in the importance of community and see a lack of real community in our culture.
-With things like social media, smartphones, we’ve never been more “connected” yet totally “disconnected” in our society.
-There is something so important about living life with a “tribe” and surrounded by a community.
+With things like social media, and smartphones, we’ve never been more “connected” yet totally “disconnected” in our society.
+There is something so important about living life with a “tribe” and being surrounded by a community.
 These ancient Indian tribes knew and realized the importance of community and lived nearly right on top of each other.
-And let me tell you – raising kids is much easier when you have a tribe and live in community!
+And let me tell you – raising kids is much easier when you have a tribe and live in a community!

 Jeeping/Off Road trails